thufschmitt/tix-papers/context/nix/general-presentation.md

 Nix proposes a radically different approach: From the point of view of the user, the configuration of the system is fully determined as the result of the evaluation of an expression in a pure functional language (also called Nix).
-Coupled with an on-disk memoïsation system, this approach brings many improvements, like a better reproducibility, transparent rollbacks, atomic upgrades, …
+Coupled with an on-disk memoization system, this approach brings many improvements, like a better reproducibility, transparent rollbacks, atomic upgrades, …

 #### The Nix language

-A huge part of the system relies on the language used to describe the system.
+A huge part of the relevance of this approach relies on the language used to describe the system.

 This language is essentially a lazy lambda-calculus, with lists, records and a notion of type at runtime (with functions such as `isInt` which returns `true` if and only if its argument is an integer).
-Additionally, it is untyped (not really by choice, but more because of a lack of time at its beginning.
-The original author himself considers that "Nix won't be complete until it has static typing" [@nixIssue14].
+Additionally, it is untyped (not really by choice, but more because of a lack of time at its beginning − the original author himself considers that "Nix won't be complete until it has static typing" [@nixIssue14]).

 Adding a type-system to this language would be an improvement on several
 aspects: